penguinite/onbox/docs/DESIGN.md

 So here are the things I decided.

+## Using Nim as a programming language.

+I just think Nim is so awesome.

 ## A custom config language instead of TOML.

 Instead of depending on an extra library for configuration, we could do it ourselves.